 “You will never be completely at home again, because part of your heart always will be elsewhere.
 That is the price you pay for the richness of loving and knowing people in more than one place.” ― Miriam Adeney

 How does one compare two very distinct experiences?
 It’s almost impossible but also grossly unfair.
 Why should I have to choose a winner or loser when I can always look back and reminisce about memories in the boundless, vibrant and dynamic streets of Hong Kong, but also the small-town, student friendly Chapel Hill in North Carolina.
-You guessed it, in 2014/15 I was lucky enough to spend 5 months studying at UNC Chapel Hill in the United States, and 6 months at the University of Hong Kong (HKU).
+You guessed it, in 2014/15 I was lucky enough to spend 5 months studying at University of North Carolina – Chapel Hill (UNC) in the United States, and 6 months at the University of Hong Kong (HKU).

 This is my reluctant but honest comparison between two corners of the globe that I can now call home.
 It is hard enough trying to draw parallels between the two, let alone if one is to consider the wonderful people that helped to make my time in both Hong Kong and Chapel Hill truly unforgettable.
 Picking a favorite is what I imagine parents feel when asked to choose between their children!